 Joy also currently serves as the managing editor of Columbia Law School Magazine.
 She previously worked as the senior editor of AVENUE magazine, one New York City’s oldest and most distinguished society publications.
-She has also written articles for The Wall Street Journal, The New York Times, Newsweek, and The New York Press.
+She has also written articles for The Wall Street Journal, Lucky Peach, The New York Times, Newsweek, and Edible Brooklyn, among other publications.

 Joy graduated from New York University with majors in journalism and politics.

 Chef Ivan Orkin talks how, as a Jewish guy from Long Island, he became famous for making ramen and hints at when his Lower East Side restaurant will open.
 He also shares his recipe for toasted rye noodles.

 Bill Bratton, New York's original tough-on-crime cop, will once again take the helm of the NYPD.
 WNYC was there throughout Bratton's tenure, and today we dug into our archives to hear first hand from the once-and-future commissioner, on everything from working with Muslim communities after 9/11 to how having "a big ego" can be a helpful quality at times.